GatsbyJS and Contentful in five minutes

 Generate access tokens

-Before getting to the exciting part of setting up your website, you first need to generate three access tokens to get your Contentful-powered website up and running by fetching data from the API.
+Before getting to the exciting part of setting up your website, you first need to generate three access tokens to get your Contentful-powered website up and running by fetching JSON data from the API.
+Check out our docs for more information about each of our APIs:

 Head over to your Space Settings dropdown menu and navigate to the APIs section.
 From there, navigate to the tab for the API token you would like to generate.

-The Content Delivery API provides read-only access to your data and is one of the ways we deliver content to your website.
-Content is served via our Content Delivery Network (CDN).
+The Content Delivery API provides read-only access to your data and is one of the ways we deliver content to your website via our Content Delivery Network (CDN).
 Click "Add API key" in the Content Delivery/Preview tab area.
-Grab the Space ID and personal Content Delivery API access token - you’ll need this in a bit.
+Grab the Space ID and personal Content Delivery API access token — you’ll need this in a bit.

 The Content Preview API works much like the Content Delivery API, except it shows content internally for you to preview and hence does not use the CDN to serve content; since viewing is only limited to you, the previewing user.
-Creating an API key is the same here as you did with Content Delivery.
+Creating a Content Preview API token is the same process as with creating a Content Delivery API token.

 Content model and configuration

-After that, it writes the credentials you provided into a file named .contentful.json into lines of code that look like so:
+After that, it writes the credentials you provided into two files named .env.development and .env.production

-Using the credentials in the .contentful.json file, content can now be imported into your space to being displayed on your website via our API.
+Using these credentials, content can now be imported into your space to be displayed on the frontend of your website via our API.

 It's ready, let's publish

-Time to check out your new website - preview changes in a local environment by running your website using the npm run dev command.
-This uses the Contentful Preview API to show unpublished content as if they were already published - perfect for a development or staging environment.
+Time to check out your new Gatsby website — preview changes in a local environment by running your website using the

-Your static files can then be deployed on a variety of platforms of your choice, like BitBalloon and GitHub Pages.
-Take your pick.
-Contentful gives you infrastructure for the content in your stack, that matches your modular and agile way of working with platform independence and by serving as a layer in your stack.
+Your static website can then be deployed on a variety of platforms of your choice, like Netlify and GitHub Pages.
+Take your pick. from practically any tool with the ecosystem of web development.
+Contentful gives you platform independence by serving as a layer in your stack that matches your modular and agile way of working with your content.

 Our CDN is key to all of this; it ensures your website and its users can access your content quickly and reliably.
 Content is just an API call away, as demonstrated by the use of APIs to grab your content above.

-That’s a quick overview of how to get your website up and running from scratch using Contentful and GatsbyJS - and we've just scratched the surface of what Contentful can do for you and your web projects.
+That’s a quick overview of how to get your website up and running using Contentful and GatsbyJS - and we've just scratched the surface of what Contentful can do for you and your modern web development projects.
+Additionally, we have a video walkthrough for getting started with Gatsby.

-Our cloud-based solution for content infrastructure is designed to scale to grow, so your content is always available regardless of load peaks and increases in userbase.
-Check out our Developer Center to learn more on how our tech works and what it can do for your web projects, or head over to the Guides and tutorials section to see ways you and your web projects can work with Contentful.
+Our cloud-based solution for your content platform is designed to scale and to grow, so your content is always available regardless of load peaks and increases in userbase.
+Check out our Developer Center to learn more on how our tech works and what it can do for your web apps and projects, or head over to the Guides and tutorials section to see various use cases of how you ways you can work with Contentful.